Up to 60% off sofas & mattresses — limited‑time deals.

 Cooling Gel Memory Foam (Green Tea AeroFusion) 4.0 3.9 4.3 4.2 4.6 3.9 3.5

-The Tencel Medium Hybrid is the most evenly strong across categories, with no true weak spot and the best edge stability.
-The Organic Wool Pillow Top model and the Green Tea AeroFusion model trade wins: the wool pillow top leads on pressure relief, while AeroFusion leads on motion isolation.
-The Chamomile 10-inch option performs well for support and cooling, but its thinner comfort stack shows up in lower pressure-relief and motion scores.
+The Tencel Medium Hybrid is the most even performer across the board.
+The Organic Wool Pillow Top and Green Tea AeroFusion split the comfort wins: the wool model leads on pressure relief, while AeroFusion leads on motion isolation.
+The Chamomile 10-inch option stays respectable for support and cooling, but its thinner comfort stack shows up in the lower pressure-relief and motion scores.

 How to Choose the Bestier Mattress?